 Symptoms of OCD (Brief)

-Compulsive behaviour, compulsive hoarding, hypervigilance, impulsivity, agitation meaningless repetition of own words, repetitive movements, social isolation, or persistent repetition of words or actions, ritualistic behaviour, anxiety, guilt, or panic attack, apprehension, repeatedly going over thoughts, nightmares.
+Compulsive behavior, compulsive hoarding, hypervigilance, impulsivity, agitation meaningless repetition of own words, repetitive movements, social isolation, or persistent repetition of words or actions, ritualistic behavior, anxiety, guilt, or panic attack, apprehension, repeatedly going over thoughts, nightmares.